DJHunn39/hall-of-legends/README.md

 The project is for a simple webapp used for displaying information and statistics about FIFA Ultimate Team players for me and my flatmate's clubs from almost a decade of play.

+Just fyi if you're looking at this from a professional perspective - I absolutely do not recommend looking at this from a professional perspective!
+It's totally hacky, makes very few considerations for performance, and a lot of duplicate code is everywhere.
+And there are no tests.
+Or linting rules.
+Or any consistency in general.

 ## Getting Started

 First, run the development server: